About Nova Counseling Services, Inc.

 TREATMENT & ASSESSMENT

-According to the center’s website, all treatment programs are based on the 12-Steps and the disease model of addiction.
-Incoming clients to the residential program must be examined by a physician either immediately before or upon admission; they must be free from communicable diseases.
+According to the center’s website, treatment is based on the principles of the 12-Steps and the disease model of addiction, and the residential program is structured as a therapeutic community.
+Clients seeking admission to the residential treatment program must be examined by a physician either prior to or upon entry to determine their fitness for treatment and freedom of any communicable diseases.

-The program combines individual and group counseling with on- and off-site 12-step meetings.
-As clients work the steps, there’s a particular emphasis on the first step: admitting powerlessness over addiction.
-Recreational therapies are another aspect of treatment.
+Programming typically combines individual and group counseling with 12-step meetings held both on- and off-site.
+As clients work through the steps, emphasis is placed on the first one: admitting powerlessness over addiction.

 ACCOMMODATIONS & AMENITIES